CCMS-UCSD/GNPSDocumentation/docs/singlespectrum.md

 ## Overview

 Query a single MS/MS spectrum across all public GNPS datasets.
-The mass spectrometry equivalent of NCBI BLAST helps to put the query spectrum in context of where else it occurs as well as search a single MS/MS spectrum against all public spectral libraries.
+The mass spectrometry equivalent of NCBI BLAST helps to put the query spectrum in context of where else it occurs (including metadata) as well as search a single MS/MS spectrum against all public spectral libraries.

 ## Workflow Selection